ejnarvala/Hangman/README.md

 Waiting for other player!
 Game Starting!
 Your Turn!
-_ _ _ _ _ _
+_ _ _ _ _
 Incorrect Guesses:

 Letter to Guess: a
-Wrong!
+Correct!
 Waiting on other player...
 Your Turn!
-_ _ _ _ _ e
+_ _ _ _ a
-Incorrect Guesses: a
+Incorrect Guesses: t

-Letter to Guess: l
+Letter to Guess: z
 Correct!
 Waiting on other player...
 Your Turn!
-p _ _ _ l e
+p _ z z a
-Incorrect Guesses: a
+Incorrect Guesses: t

 Letter to Guess: i
-Wrong!
-Waiting on other player...
-Your Turn!
-p _ _ _ l e
-Incorrect Guesses: a i m

-Letter to Guess: o
-Wrong!
-Waiting on other player...
-Your Turn!
-p u _ _ l e
+Correct!
+p i z z a
-Incorrect Guesses: a i m o
+Incorrect Guesses: t

-Letter to Guess: r
-Wrong!
-Waiting on other player...
 You Win!
 Game Over!
 ~~~